kjhealy/kieranhealy.hugo/content/blog/avoiding-pies.markdown

 The colors allow the debt categories to be distinguished, but don't emphasize the ordering from low to high values.

 So not only is a less than ideal plot type being used here, it's being made to do a lot more work than usual, and with the wrong sort of color palette.
-As is often the case with pie charts, to facilitate interpretation the compromise is to display all of the percentage values for every wedge of both pies, and also to add a summary outside the pie.
+As is often the case with pie charts, the compromise made to facilitate interpretation is simply to display all of the numerical values for every wedge, and also to add a summary outside the pie.
 If you find yourself having to do this, it's worth asking whether the chart could be redrawn, or whether you might as well just show a table instead.

 Here are two ways we might redraw these pie charts.
 As usual, neither approach is perfect---or rather, each approach draws attention to a